dnoursi/finiteStateAutomata/README.md

 This sequencing of nodes means that finding a specific node is a process in iterating through nodes from the head

+# Usage

+The programs in Python and C should both be called with two arguments: an fsm file, then the corresponding fsm.gv file